Nfinley/coding-journal/JavaScript-Design-Patterns.md

 * Add to devs vocabulary
 * Abstractions using design patterns can offer real-world value

-## Christopher Alexander - "Pattern Lanugage"
+## Christopher Alexander - "Pattern Language"
 * He states a pattern should be both a process and a "thing".
 * It is the process that creates the "thing"
 * Patterns generally focus on addressing a visually identifiable structure